digitalghost-dev/poke-cli/README.md

    ```bash
    go install github.com/digitalghost-dev/poke-cli@latest
    ```
-2. The tool is ready to use!
+2. The tool should be ready to use if `$PATH` is set up.

 ---
 ## Usage